-We have already discussed a process through which seasonally-variable features of the weather and local ecology can be cognitively associated with specific concepts, and thus facilitate cognitive access to those concepts, with downstream consequences for judgment and behavior.
+Effects mediated by cognitive associations.
+We have already discussed a process through which seasonally variable features of the weather and local ecology can be cognitively associated with specific concepts and thus facilitate cognitive access to those concepts, with downstream consequences for judgment and behavior.
 This process applies to seasonal variation in cultural practices too.
 For instance, in North America, the Thanksgiving and Christmas holidays have become associated with the concepts of benevolence and generosity (e.g., giving thanks, giving gifts).
 Consequently, the mere awareness of the holiday has the potential to make those concepts-along with other thoughts and beliefs associated with them-more cognitively accessible.
-This may have consequences not only for overt acts of benevolence (e.g., giving money to charitable causes; Ekström, 2018), but also for less obvious manifestations of a generous mindset (e.g., more forgiving responses to others' misdeeds).
-The implication for seasonal variation: Regardless of meteorological conditions, whenever holidays of this sort are psychologically salient (due to holiday-themed content in popular media, for instance) people may exhibit more giving-and forgiving-thoughts and behaviors.
+This may have consequences not only for overt acts of benevolence (e.g., giving money to charitable causes; Ekström, 2018) but also for less obvious manifestations of a generous mindset (e.g., more forgiving responses to others' misdeeds).
+The implication for seasonal variation is that regardless of meteorological conditions, whenever holidays of this sort are psychologically salient (e.g., because of holiday themed content in popular media) people may exhibit more giving-and forgiving-thoughts and behaviors.